rawnet/rawnet-admin/README.md

 ### Views

+#### Application views

+The application views (and layout) can be overriden as needed.
+Many of these views, such as `application/_main_navigation.html.erb`, will need to be overriden to customise the navigation, logo etc.

+#### Resource views

-You can override any of the [views used by the gem](https://github.com/rawnet/rawnet-admin/tree/master/app/views/rawnet_admin/resource), on a global or per-resource basis.
+You can override any of the [resource views used by the gem](https://github.com/rawnet/rawnet-admin/tree/master/app/views/rawnet_admin/resource), on a global or per-resource basis.

 To override any views for the `users` resource specifically, create a folder at `app/views/rawnet_admin/users`

 To override any views for _all_ resources, create a folder at `app/views/rawnet_admin/resource`

+The only view you need to *create* for a resourceful controller is `_form.html.erb`, as no form view is provided by default.

 ## Configuration